 Her words really pulled at her fans’ heartstrings.
 In the midst of the screams and clapping in affirmation were whimpers and tears from those who were able to resonate with Amber’s words.

 Forget what you knew about an encore performance because Amber Liu took that idea and raised it tenfold.
 The artist and her backup dancers returned to the stage dressed up as Frozen’s Elsa, Anna, and Olaf before jumping into “Let It Go.”
-After a quick outfit change, Amber traded her Elsa wig and dress for Ash Ketchum’s signature cap and jacket as she proceeded to sing the Pokemon Theme song.
-She was accompanied not only by Justin Park, Meg & Dia, and her friends, but also her beloved dog, JackJack, made his live stage debut on the Wiltern stage, donning a small Pikachu onesie.
-As her final send off, everyone partied onstage to a high energy karaoke performance of Hilary Duff’s hit tracks, “Hey Now” and “Coming Clean,” specifically chosen for the hometown show.
+After a quick outfit change, Amber traded her Elsa wig and dress for Ash Ketchum’s signature cap and jacket as she proceeded to sing the Pokemon theme song.
+She was accompanied not only by Justin Park, Meg & Dia, and her friends, but also her beloved dog, JackJack, who made his live stage debut at the Wiltern sporting a small Pikachu onesie.
+As her final send-off, everyone partied onstage to a high-energy karaoke performance of Hilary Duff’s hit tracks, “Hey Now” and “Coming Clean,” specifically chosen for the hometown show.

 In between the comedic performances and dynamic choreography, everyone was able to see a side of Amber Liu that previously only a few had known.
-Despite being apart of the music industry for quite some time, Amber Liu exuded genuine empathy and compassion for her fans and making the audience feel like they were catching up with an old friend.
+Despite being a part of the music industry for quite some time, Amber Liu exuded genuine empathy and compassion for her fans and made the audience feel like they were catching up with an old friend.
 As Amber begins this new chapter of her life, one can only imagine how much higher she can soar.